English Language GCSE

 After Long Road

-Students who achieve grade 4 and above have the qualification to progress to Level 3 courses such as A Levels and Applied courses, take up apprenticeships or enter into employment with enhanced qualifications.
+Students who achieve grade 4 and above have the qualification to progress to level 3 courses such as A Levels and diplomas, take up apprenticeships or enter into employment with enhanced qualifications.

 I really enjoyed the range of tasks that we did and the variety of texts that we looked at.
 I enjoyed that even when we were in lockdown the tasks were still very interactive and interesting.
 I also enjoyed the level of independence we had while doing tasks.
 I have really enjoyed the GCSE English course this past year!